Jimmy Ingram: Racing career

 In 1951, Ingram entered the NASCAR Grand National Series' Columbia Speedway.
 Racing a Henry J, he failed to finish and was classified 19th.
 His second start came at the 1952 Southern 500 at Darlington Raceway.
 Racing a 1951 Nash Ambassador, he started 52nd but crashed on lap 104.
 Ingram had lost control of his car, spinning before rolling three times.
 He was taken to the hospital after being extracted from the car, with an Associated Press report saying he was "bleeding profusely from face cuts before he could be released."
 Officially, he was classified as finishing 57th.

-While he did not run a Grand National (later known as Cup Series) race again until 1980, he remained involved in racing as Holman-Moody's pilot and the owner of Cheraw Speedway, the latter from 1955 to 1960 and from 1963 to 1968.
+While he did not run a Grand National (later known as Cup Series) race again until 1980, Ingram remained involved in racing as Holman-Moody's pilot and the owner of Cheraw Speedway, the latter from 1955 to 1960 and from 1963 to 1968.
 The track began as a quarter-mile dirt track before becoming a paved 3/8-mile oval in the 1960s.
-His family continues to own the property, which was used to store crop dusting chemicals following its closure.
+His daughter inherited the property after his 1998 death; in 2020, she sold it to the Town of Cheraw, which operates the adjacent Cheraw Municipal Airport.
+Ingram operated his agriculture dusting and spraying business from a hangar adjacent to the speedway.

-He returned to the Cup Series in 1980 at Dover Downs International Speedway with his daughter Lynn as crew chief.
+Ingram returned to the Cup Series in 1980 at Dover Downs International Speedway with his daughter Lynn Ingram as crew chief and friend and neighbor Willie Cassidy as the only other crew member.
 With 27-and-a-half years between Darlington and Dover, it was the largest gap between starts in Cup history and the first of two instances where a Cup driver had at least a 25-year pause.
 Despite the hiatus, he qualified 33rd and two miles per hour faster than the 34th and slowest car before finishing 15th.
 Ingram later entered that year's Darlington race, and was required to do rookie testing despite having raced there already; he had an extended run after initially failing to meet the minimum top speed of 140 mph, which he eventually succeeded.
 However, he did not qualify for the event.
 He also missed another attempt at North Carolina Motor Speedway.
+During practice runs, he was posting speeds that would have qualified him for the race.
+However, his right front tire went flat during a practice run, sending his #32 car into the second turn retaining wall.
+The car bounced from the wall into the backstretch inner guard rail before coming to rest in the third turn, damaged so severely that it could not be repaired to run the race.